-If you or a loved one were recently injured in a bus accident, the Lakewood injury lawyers at The Law Offices of Briggs & Briggs are here to help.
+If you or a loved one recently got hurt in a bus accident, the Lakewood injury lawyers at The Law Offices of Briggs & Briggs are here to help.
 Sometimes the cheapest or most convenient way to get from point A to point B is to ride a bus.
 But while buses serve an essential purpose for schoolchildren and adults alike, they also come with an inherent risk.
-Anyone who rides a bus is putting their life in the hands of a driver whom they likely do not know.
+Anyone who rides a bus is putting their life in the hands of a driver they likely do not know.
 Most bus drivers are careful and experienced, but for those who are not, the massive vehicle they are handling can become a death trap for passengers inside and a hazard to other drivers on the road.

 Causes of Bus Accidents

-With their huge size and a large number of passengers, buses have a lot more going on inside them than most cars do.
+With their huge size and numerous passengers, buses usually have much more going on inside than most cars.
 With these additional concerns come additional hazards.
 Here are some of the common causes of bus accidents:

-- Driver distraction: Bus passengers can be unpredictable, whether they are children or adults.
+- Driver distraction: Bus passengers can be unpredictable, whether children or adults.
 Loud or unruly passengers or arguments between multiple passengers can sometimes distract drivers, who then divert their attention from the road and risk colliding with someone or something.

-- Maintenance issues: Many buses are in almost constant operation, and bus companies or school districts may skimp on routine maintenance and ignore driver-reported issues to keep their buses running on time.
+- Maintenance issues: Many buses are in almost constant operation.
+Bus companies or school districts may skimp on routine maintenance and ignore driver-reported issues to keep their buses running on time.
 Sometimes a tire will blow out, or the brakes will fail because of this negligence.

 - Other negligent business practices: When bus companies or school districts hire drivers with a history of traffic offenses or work their employees for too many hours, they may be partially responsible for any resulting crashes.